iterative/katacoda-scenarios/get-started/stages/03-adding-a-stage.md

 > Note that reading from dependencies and writing the outputs are
 > responsibilities of the command supplied to `dvc run`.
 DVC only tracks
-> whether dependencies or > outputs have _changed_ and does not read and write
+> whether dependencies or outputs have _changed_ and does not read and write
 > these files.

-By default `dvc run` executes the command provided as the final argument.
+By default, `dvc run` executes the command provided as the final argument.
 (You can set `--no-exec` option to prevent it from running.)
 With the above command we created a stage named `prepare` that depends on `prepare.py` and `data.xml`.
-So if any one of these change, DVC will run this stage to obtain `data/prepared` directory.
+So if any one of these change, DVC will run `prepare` stage to obtain `data/prepared` directory.